Libraries in Cardiff: Llanishen

 Llanishen Hub (Hyb Llanisien) is in the heart of Llanishen in northern Cardiff.

-It is now located on the bottom floor of the Police Station in Llanishen Village, the police station remaining on the second floor but no longer with access to the public.
-It changed location from a shop front on Kimberley Terrace with enabled it to open full time as well as offer other services.
+It is now located on the bottom floor of the police station in Llanishen Village, with the station remaining on the second floor but no longer with access to the public.
+It changed location from a shop front on Kimberley Terrace, which enabled it to open full time as well as offer other services.

 The library offers most of the services of a full-time branch - fiction, non-fiction, large print and talking books for all ages.
-Also available are DVDs, an inter-library loan service, a community directory containing local information, four PCs with free public Internet access, and the Bookstart Scheme offering a free book for library members under 4 years old.
+Also available are DVDs, an inter-library loan service, a community directory containing local information, four PCs with free public Internet access, and the Bookstart Scheme, offering a free book for library members under four years old.

 Llanrumney

 Llanrumney Library and Learning Centre (Llyfrgell Llanrhymni a Chanolfan Ddysgu) opened on 17 March 2008, replacing an older building on the same site, in Llanrumney, east Cardiff.

 The learning and information centre consists of a two storey steelwork wind frame designed to remove the need for bracing bays due to the extensive glazing to the elevations.
-It was built at a cost of £1.3 million and has been awarded a BREEAM Rating of Good.
+It was built at a cost of £1.3 million and was awarded a BREEAM Rating of Good.

-The library offers a range of fiction, non fiction, DVDs and talking books for adults.
+The library offers a range of fiction, non-fiction, DVDs and talking books for adults.
 There is a separate section of children's and teenagers' books.
 There are 15 new public access PCs in the ICT suite which have full internet access.
 Free WiFi access is also available.
-The new facility includes a crèche, 4 community rooms available for hire and a Bar/Servery area.
-Storytime for the under 5s and councillors' surgeries are held at the library frequently.
+The new facility includes a crèche, four community rooms available for hire and a bar/servery area.
+Storytime for children under age five and councillors' surgeries are held at the library frequently.